SAP-samples/multi-cloud-html5-apps-samples/managed-html5-runtime-basic-mta/readme.md

-# Basic HTML5 App on HTML5 Application Runtime managed by SAP BTP
+# Basic HTML5 App with a Managed Application Router

 ## Diagram